Aadniz/idleminer-xmrig/README.md

 # idleminer-xmrig
-A simple bash script to detect when computer is idle, and start xmrig The script is meant to run on a active used computer that is on 24/7
+A simple bash script to detect when computer is idle, and start mining softwares of choice The script is meant to run on a active used computer that is on 24/7

 ## Sceenshots